awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func describeCopyProductStatus(input: DescribeCopyProductStatusInput, completion: @escaping (ClientRuntime.SdkResult<DescribeCopyProductStatusOutputResponse, DescribeCopyProductStatusOutputError>) -> Void)
 ```

-### describePortfolio(input:​completion:​)
+### describePortfolio(input:completion:)

 Gets information about the specified portfolio.
 A delegated admin is authorized to invoke this command.

 ``` swift
 func describePortfolio(input: DescribePortfolioInput, completion: @escaping (ClientRuntime.SdkResult<DescribePortfolioOutputResponse, DescribePortfolioOutputError>) -> Void)
 ```

-### describePortfolioShares(input:​completion:​)
+### describePortfolioShares(input:completion:)

 Returns a summary of each of the portfolio shares that were created for the specified portfolio.
-You can use this API to determine which accounts or organizational nodes this
-portfolio have been shared, whether the recipient entity has imported the share, and
-whether TagOptions are included with the share.
+You can use this API to determine which accounts or organizational nodes this portfolio have been shared, whether the recipient entity has imported the share, and whether TagOptions are included with the share.
 The PortfolioId and Type parameters are both required.

 ``` swift
 func describePortfolioShares(input: DescribePortfolioSharesInput, completion: @escaping (ClientRuntime.SdkResult<DescribePortfolioSharesOutputResponse, DescribePortfolioSharesOutputError>) -> Void)
 ```

-### describePortfolioShareStatus(input:​completion:​)
+### describePortfolioShareStatus(input:completion:)

 Gets the status of the specified portfolio share operation.
-This API can only be called
-by the management account in the organization or by a delegated admin.
+This API can only be called by the management account in the organization or by a delegated admin.

 ``` swift
 func describePortfolioShareStatus(input: DescribePortfolioShareStatusInput, completion: @escaping (ClientRuntime.SdkResult<DescribePortfolioShareStatusOutputResponse, DescribePortfolioShareStatusOutputError>) -> Void)
 ```

-### describeProduct(input:​completion:​)
+### describeProduct(input:completion:)

 Gets information about the specified product.